If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-The Beehaus is a two in one beehive with two entrances.
-The box has the entrances on both sides.
+The Beehaus is a two-in-one beehive with two entrances.
+The box has entrances on both sides.
 The interior of the hive has enough room for 22 frames, meaning double the number of frames in traditional hives.
 The number of honeybees will increase dramatically during spring and these usually take up the required space within the box without swarming.
 However, you may also split the honeybee colony into two if you like.

 11. Transportation made easy

 Beehaus super boxes are half the size of what you find in a standard or traditional beehive.
 What this means is that the box is much lighter even when frames are fully filled with honey.